 The troubleshooting process was robust and thorough.
 It really required someone like Josh to bird-dog this every step of the way through the foundry while maintaining a consistent flow of meaningful dialogue and give-and-take between Buck and Betts. — Paul Allen Wood, Purchasing Manager, Betts Industries

-Within two months of the new design test being proposed, Buck was manufacturing production parts to the newly approved client specs.
+Within two months of the new design test being proposed, Buck was manufacturing production parts to the newly approved customer specs.
 Buck developed a new core box and added a core to the suspended boss area which allowed for both better directional solidification eliminating the porosity issue and reduction of the material that Betts needed to machine out of the finished part.
-In this way, we didn’t need to change their overall design – which many times is a pain point for clients.
+In this way, we didn’t need to change their overall design – which many times is a pain point for customers.
 How’s it working?
 Since introducing the change, we’ve manufactured over 6,900 production parts to this new spec and have maintained a zero percent failure rate.

-Both the client and Buck are very happy with the results.
+Both the customer and Buck are very happy with the results.
 According to Buelow, “we approached this project understanding that [Betts Industries] had every right to be frustrated.
 We wanted to help solve the problem so that they could get their parts more quickly, get them assembled, and shipped to their customers.”

 In addition to the zero percent failure rate, the new spec also: